Lynching of Sam Hose: Post-lynching investigation

-The actions of the lynch mob were condemned throughout most of the United States and Europe.
+The actions of the lynch mob made international news and condemned throughout most of the United States and Europe.
 A group of prominent citizens in Chicago, led by journalist and activist Ida B. Wells-Barnett, hired detective Louis P. Le Vin to investigate the Hose lynching.
 Le Vin's entire report was published in Chapter IV of Ida B. Wells-Barnett's article, Lynch Law in Georgia.

 Le Vin stated that he spent over one week in his investigation.
 He concluded that Hose acted in self-defense, and whites added the rape allegation to incite a lynching.
 Le Vin stated that his conclusions were gathered from interviews with "persons he met in Griffin, Newman [sic], Atlanta and the vicinity."
 He does not provide the name of any individual who provided information, probably because they fear reprisals for speaking out publicly.
 He stated that he could not speak to Mattie Cranford because she "was still suffering from the awful shock."
 Le Vin's report stated, "that Wilkes killed Cranford there is no doubt, but under what circumstances can never be proven."
 Le Vin concluded his report with the statement, "I made my way home thoroughly convinced that a Negro's life is a very cheap thing in Georgia."
 In Lynch Law in Georgia, he stated:

 The real purpose of these savage demonstrations is to teach the Negro that in the South, he has no rights that the law will enforce.
 Samuel Hose was burned to teach the Negroes that no matter what a white man does to them, they must not resist.

 Historian Leon Litwack states, in Trouble In Mind: Black Southerners in the Age of Jim Crow, that during an investigation by a white detective, separate from the investigation organized by Wells-Barnett, Cranford's wife Mattie revealed that Hose had never entered the house, and had acted in self-defense against her husband.